African Americans -- Education

 Overview Records of the Philadelphia-based Bethany Mission for Colored People, 1862-1936, a non-sectarian institution established to provide literacy and "moral and religious education" for African Americans.

-Scope and Contents Includes business correspondence (chiefly on financial matters), treasurer's accounts and reports, receipts, bills, inventories, trustees minutes.
+Overview This collection includes various documents relating to the The Emlen Institution for the Benefit of Children of African and Indian descent, including business correspondence (chiefly on financial matters), treasurer's accounts and reports, receipts, bills, inventories, trustees minutes.
 Also a printed copy of will of Samuel Emlen and deed to land in Warminster, Bucks Co., 1765 (recorded 177).

 Dates: 1765 - 1956; Majority of material found within 1838 - 1956

-Overview Emily Howland (1827-1929) was a Quaker humanitarian and educator who is particularly known for her work with freed slaves in Virginia during and after the American Civil War.
+Overview Emily Howland (1827-1929) was a Quaker humanitarian and educator who is particularly known for her work with formerly enslaved people in Virginia during and after the American Civil War.
 This collection includes family photographs and photographs of Howland's abolition and women's rights colleagues.

 Dates: 1763 - 1929